justin-p/MonitorACEChanges/README.md

 ## Example 1: Get current SDDLs

 `GetKnownGoods.ps1` will collect SDDL's of all the current AD Objects.
-This example then exportes these values to a XML file.
+This example then exports these values to a XML file.
 This process could be implemented to run on a schedule to collect this data over time.
 Another process could be implemented that compares these results to detect malicious activity.

 ## Example 2: Use EventID 5136 and known 'good' SDDL values to detect changes in ACE's.